gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

       # start_hour specifies the hour when the group may start upgrading.
       #  default: 0
       start_hour: 0-23
+      # jitter_seconds specifies a maximum jitter duration after the start hour.
+      # The agent upgrader client will pick a random time within this duration to wait to upgrade.
+      #  default: 0
+      jitter_seconds: 0-60
       # max_in_flight specifies the maximum number of agents that may be upgraded at the same time.
       #  default: 100%
       max_in_flight: 0-100%